Programs

 Project Period: January – December 2024

-UMRHN has been awarded a $28,000 grant from Power:Ed, the philanthropy of SC Student Loan Corporation, to support rural health workforce development initiatives.
+UMRHN has been awarded a $28,000 grant from Power:Ed, the philanthropy of SC Student Loan Corporation, power-ed.org to support rural health workforce development initiatives.
 The funding will play a crucial role in advancing its efforts to empower and uplift communities through education and professional training.
 UMRHN has partnered with Mid-Carolina Area Health Education Center (AHEC) and North Central Family Medicine (NCFMC) to ensure preceptorship opportunities enhance workforce skills, foster economic growth, and create sustainable opportunities in rural areas served by their organizations.
 This collaboration exemplifies a shared commitment to bridging educational gaps, promoting workforce development, and fostering community resilience.
 The Power:Ed grant will specifically provide support for the creation of six new nurse practitioner preceptorship openings at NCFM, development of a feasibility study that outlines the costs associated with preceptorships, creation of a resource guide to help NPs navigate and streamline the complexities and process of securing preceptor, and provision of a case study to document the processes, challenges, and successes of the project.

 It will be dedicated to increasing preceptorship opportunities for Nurse Practitioner Students for the calendar year beginning January 1, 2024.
 UMRHN has partnered with Mid-Carolina Area Health Education Center (AHEC) and North Central Family Medicine (NCFMC) to ensure preceptorship opportunities enhance workforce skills, foster economic growth, and create sustainable opportunities in rural areas served by their organizations.
 This collaboration exemplifies a shared commitment to bridging educational gaps, promoting workforce development, and fostering community resilience.